StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/write-filtered-event-trigger.md

 1. {!includes/organization-view-go-to.md!}

+    ---

 2. {!includes/notifications-tab-go-to.md!}

+    ---

 3. Select :fontawesome-solid-plus: or **Add a new notification**.

+    ---

 4. Select the *FilteredEvent* trigger.

     Selecting *FilteredEvent* opens a field where you can define a custom filter.
 These filters apply to all actions recorded in the organization's [audit logs](../../about-audit-logs.md).
 When an action matches the filter criteria, a notification is triggered.

+    ---

 5. Write your filter.

+    !!! tip "Operators"
+        To learn more about using operators, see the [About FilteredEvent Trigger Operators](about-filtered-event-trigger-operators.md) topic.

     To access a specific field within a JSON object, use dot (`.`) notation to navigate through nested properties.